Resourceful-Dot-NET/Resourceful/README.md

 # Resourceful
 Resourceful is a .NET resource manager and live reloader 🙂
 ## Why Resourceful?
 Resourceful offers a extendable base API for loading any resource embedded into the assembly in a uniform fashion.
+Not only that, but Resourceful supports implicit casting of resources to `string`, `byte[]` and `Stream` so you don't have to.
 Additionally, plugins can support live reloading functionality of different types of resources.

 # Current State
 Resourceful is currently pre-release.
 It functions properly but is still considered an alpha as the API fluctuates.